 In November 2011, the Company entered into a forward interest rate swap agreement with Rabobank International, Utrecht to fix the interest rate at 4.30% on \$40,000,000 of its outstanding borrowings under the Rabobank line of credit beginning July 2013 until June 2018.
 This interest rate swap qualifies as a cash flow hedge and is accounted for as a hedge under the short-cut method.
-Therefore, the fair value liability is included in other long-term liabilities and related accumulated other comprehensive loss at January 31, 2013 and October 31, 2012.
+Therefore, the fair value liability is included in fair value of derivative instruments, other long-term liabilities and related accumulated other comprehensive income at January 31, 2014 and October 31, 2013.